dlochrie/acomplish/README.md

 ##Install

-*TODO:* Add more instructions for how to configure a cloned app.
-*TODO:* Update based on new JSON confs scheme.

 1. Clone Repo
     `git clone [this repo url]`

 2. Install Modules
-    `[sudo] npm install -l`
+    `npm install -l`

-3. Set up confs, see `config/acomplish.json`.
+3. Set up confs, see the `config/acomplish/*.json` confs.

+4. Add your (or someone's) email address to the `settings.json` file in the _config/acomplish_ directory.
+Owners override ACL, so any email addresses that you put in this array can do anything in the app, regardless of authorization.

-4. Create DB (See DB Setup Below)
+5. Create DB (See DB Setup Below)
     `compound db migrate`

-5. Run Server
+6. Run Server
     `node server.js` *OR* `forever server.js`